 The build alternatives will relocate a portion of Plank Road and provide grade separation eliminating the need for two traditional intersections, which will result in several important benefits.
 Traffic congestion, traffic flow, and available land will be direct benefits.
 Available land to build for redevelopment should provide incentives in new development as the area is made more accessible and attractive to businesses and residents.
 New development will result in potential increased economic opportunities for employers and employees.
 Improved opportunities of households to take advantage of relocation opportunities should also result in increased property availability, property values, and improvement community cohesion.
-Before, where the area was economically stagnant, any of the build alternatives will present new opportunities for strong economic growth opportunities to employers and households, which will benefit local populations and economy.
+Before, where the area was economic growth opportunities to employers and households, which will benefit local populations and economy.

-Agency and Public Involvement
+6. Agency and Public Involvement

-5.1 Public Involvement and Agency Coordination Approach and Process
+6.1 Public Involvement and Agency Coordination Approach and Process